-Director .
-Debbie Marquis Superintendent Terry Carrigan
+Director......Debbie Marquis

-- A. See the Rules & Regulations section (pages 7) for general requirements for Entries & Exhibits.
+- A. See the Rules & Regulations section (page 5) for general requirements for Entries & Exhibits.
 Failure to meet requirements will result in lowering of placing by one grade. - B. The size and number of exhibit cases should relate appropriately to the number of insects displayed for a specific class. - C. Cases are to be no deeper than 4".
-Note exhibits MAY be placed upright for display. - D. Exhibitor must accurately label the collection. - E. Exhibitor must attach the appropriate project manual for the class exhibited to one of the cases with at least one completed activity for each year enrolled.
+Note-exhibits MAY be placed upright for display. - D. Exhibitor must accurately label the collection. - E. Exhibitor must attach the appropriate project manual for the class exhibited to one of the cases with at least one completed activity for each year enrolled.